 New Regulations and Safety Recommendations

-While it’s not illegal to own a drop side crib, the CPSC recommends that any parent still using one replace it immediately, taking care to ensure the crib ends up in the trash rather than in someone else’s nursery.
-Used models present an even greater danger to their tiny occupants because of the potential for poor reassembly, missing or damaged hardware and significant wear and tear.
+While it’s not illegal to own a drop-side crib, the CPSC recommends that any parent still using one replace it immediately, taking care to ensure the crib ends up in the trash rather than in someone else’s nursery.
+Used models present an even greater danger to their tiny occupants because of the increased potential for poor assembly, missing or damaged hardware and significant wear and tear.
 In other words, the fewer used cribs available, the better.

 Keeping Your Child Safe

 While replacing your drop-side crib remains the safest option, parents who can’t afford to buy a new crib can take the following steps to protect their child:

 - Check to see if your specific crib has been recalled.
 You may be able to exchange it for free.

 - Purchase an immobilization device, which holds the drop gate in place, thus reducing the risk.
 Do not use the drop gate feature.

 - Make sure the crib is assembled properly, ensuring that all hardware is accounted for.
 If you don’t have an instruction booklet, call the manufacturer and ask for one.